vlasscontreras/gragrid/readme.txt

 == Advanced ==

+You can customize the contact data sent to SendGrid in the entry submission context with this hook:

+`apply_filters( 'gragrid_contact_params', array $contact_params, array $entry, array $form )`

+- `$contact_params` (array): Contact parameters, includes first name, email, custom fields, etc.
+- `$entry` (array): The form entry that was just created.
+- `$form` (array): The current form, the origin of the submission.

-You can customize the SendGrid API requests using the following hook:
+You can also customize the SendGrid API requests using the following hook:

 `apply_filters( 'gragrid_request_args', array $args, string $path )`